Backing up your WordPress website can be an important step to make sure that all of your data is kept safe. And in an alternative location.

 You can search for plugins at the WordPress Plugin Directory.

-For further information on backing up with cPanel see our cPanel tutorials section
+For complete information on backing up with cPanel see our cPanel tutorials section: Creating Backups with cPanel

 There are many ways to back up your WordPress site.
 One way to back up your files is through an FTP client, like WinSCP or Transmit for Mac.
 This method is particularly useful if you cannot access your WordPress admin area.